MyCiTi: History

-MyCiTi began operations in May 2010, shortly before the 2010 FIFA World Cup, providing a shuttle service from the Civic Centre (where a new bus terminus was constructed) to Cape Town International Airport.
-It also included a temporary loop around the City Bowl for the duration of the World Cup.
+Cape Town's MyCiTi Bus Rapid Transit (BRT) service officially launched its first phase in May 2010, marking the beginning of a system designed to provide sustainable and integrated public transportation across the city.
+Initially, the routes connected areas such as Table View and the Cape Town Central Business District (CBD), with the network gradually expanding to include other parts of the city, such as Khayelitsha and Mitchells Plain in 2014.

+The South African national government's support for the BRT system was initially motivated by the need to meet public transport requirements for the 2010 FIFA World Cup, during which South Africa served as the host nation.
+The service was launched to facilitate efficient transportation to and from stadiums.
+Since then, the BRT has evolved into a key component of the city's integrated public transport network, aimed at promoting social and spatial equality while enhancing urban efficiency.

 The first proper bus rapid transit (BRT) phase (Phase 1A) opened in May 2011.
 It includes a dedicated West Coast busway from the city centre through Milnerton to Table View, along which an express bus service operates.
 Connecting to this trunk route is a route in the City Bowl connecting Gardens, the Civic Centre bus station and the Waterfront, as well as three feeder services around Table View, Bloubergstrand and Parklands.

 In 2012, the first MyCiTi began using its first custom-built 9-metre Optare Solo bus as part of its fleet.
 The bus was part of an order of 190 units, to be assembled in Epping by Busmark 2000, and used as feeder buses.
 The Optare Solo's shorter size allows it to maneuver easily in residential and dense city areas.

 Major expansion of services occurred from late 2013.
 They include new routes around Table View and Parklands and links to: Century City via Racecourse Road and Omuramba roads; Montague Gardens along Koeberg Road; Killarney, Dunoon and Doornbach via Blaauwberg Road; Sunningdale and Sandown stations on the West Coast Road; Melkbosstrand; Atlantis, Mamre and Pella.